 Figure 4: comparison between total carbon (including inorganic and organic carbon) and total organic carbon content measured on all samples collected in rivers and fjord.

 Figure 5: Facies and total organic carbon (TOC) content within rivers, submarine channel and lobe, overbank, and distal flat basin.
 Pie charts represent the contribution (in %) of each of the facies to a given sub-environment.
+The TOC content of the river “bedload” include samples collected in the river bed, banks and deltas.